syncfusion-content/ej2-pdfviewer-docs/ej2-javascript/pdfviewer/js/save-pdf-file/to-dropbox-cloud-file-storage.md

 ```

 N> The **Dropbox.Api** NuGet package must be installed in your application to use the previous code example.

-N> Replace `PDF_Succinctly.pdf` with the actual document name that you want to load from Dropbox cloud file storage.
-Make sure to pass the document name from the bucket to the `documentPath` property of the PDF viewer component

 [View sample in GitHub]()